-- Demonstrate achieved voluntary criteria for sustainable building practices, as outlined in the City's Sustainable Building and Development Guidelines or exceed Ontario Building Code (OBC) requirements; or for universal or barrier-free design, or accessible design. - The applicant has been approved for one or more units under one of the New Affordable Rental Unit Incentive Programs.
+- Demonstrate achieved: - voluntary criteria for sustainable building practices, as outlined in the City's Sustainable Building and Development Guidelines, and/or - voluntary sustainable building practices that exceed Ontario Building Code (OBC) requirements, and/or - o zero or low carbon energy or climate resiliency solutions; and/or - o for universal or barrier-free design, or accessible design. - The applicant has been approved for one or more units under one of the New Affordable Rental Unit Incentive Programs.